Bury and Thetford (Swaffham Branch)

+The first section, from Thetford to Watton, was authorised by the Thetford and Watton Railway Act 1866 (29 & 30 Vict. c. cxcviii), which gained royal assent on 16 July 1866.
+Freight services commenced in January 1869, with passenger services from 18 October 1869.
+Northward extension was authorised by the Watton and Swaffham Railway Act 1869 (32 & 33 Vict. c. cxxi).
+Nominally this established the Watton and Swaffham Railway as an independent venture to construct the continuation of the line, but effectively it was a subsidiary of the Thetford and Watton company.
+The extension to Swaffham proved to be technically challenging and cost £72,000, but was completed in 1875.

-On 21 July 1879 the line was leased to the Great Eastern Railway for 999 years, commencing 1 March 1880.
+On 21 July 1879 the combined line was leased to the Great Eastern Railway for 999 years, commencing 1 March 1880.
 It was vested into the GER in 1897, becoming part of the London and North Eastern Railway on 1 January 1923.

 The line was closed to passengers on 15 June 1964, with a two-car diesel multiple unit (DMU) driven by driver David Grant of Dereham operating the final service.
 There were only 70 passengers on the final stage of the journey.
 Roudham Junction to Watton was closed completely at this time, and the remainder was closed to freight on 19 April 1965, after transporting the final sugar beet and coal traffic.

 Rolling stock

 On opening, the railway was approached by Robert Fairlie, who wanted a line to test his "Fairlie Steam Carriage", but the railway company were not interested in this proposal.
 Instead locomotives were obtained from Manning Wardle & Co.
 These were 0-6-0 tank locomotives with 3-foot driving wheels and 11-inch cylinders.
 The railway also secured a rebuilt 3 ft 6 in saddle tank.
 These locomotives were maintained at a shed at Watton.

 Two more Manning Wardle tanks, and two Sharp, Stewart and Company 0-4-2 tender locomotives were added by September 1876.
 The railway was taken over by the Great Eastern Railway in 1880, with the locomotives joining the GER stock list.
 The Sharp locomotives being scrapped in 1891 and the tank engines in the late 1880s.